At RNC, Trump’s VP pick JD Vance hails boss as fighter who cares

 Vice presidential candidate JD Vance criticises Biden on support for free trade and wars overseas.

-Donald Trump’s running mate JD Vance has hailed the former president’s defiant response to his attempted assassination in a rousing speech to the Republican National Convention, casting this boss as a tough fighter who also cares deeply about the United States and its people.
+Donald Trump’s running mate JD Vance has hailed the former president’s defiant response to his attempted assassination in a rousing speech to the Republican National Convention, casting his boss as a tough fighter who also cares deeply about the United States and its people.

-Accepting the nomination for vice president at the RNC in Milwaukee, Wisconsin, on Wednesday, the Ohio senator largely eschewed aggressive rhetoric in favour of an upbeat message, invoking Trump’s reaction in the moments after he was shot during a campaign rally on Saturday as proof of his leadership and love of country.
+Accepting the nomination for vice president at the RNC in Milwaukee, Wisconsin, on Wednesday, the Ohio senator largely eschewed aggressive rhetoric in favour of an upbeat message, pointing to Trump’s reaction in the moments after he was shot during a campaign rally on Saturday as proof of his leadership and love of country.

 Keep readinglist of 4 items